About CENELEC

 Jan-Anders Richert, Sweden

 Mr Anders Richert is Technical Director and deputy General Director at the Swedish National Electrical Safety Board (Elsäkerhetsverket).
 He is also vice chairman of the board in SEK Svensk Elstandard.
 After graduating from Chalmers University of Technology in Gothenburg, Mr Richert held numerous positions in Vattenfall.
 In the early 1990s, he was seconded to Unipede (EURELECTRIC) in Paris, dealing with electricity supply and standardization issues on a European level in cooperation with CENELEC.
 His career then took him to the Middle East working with transmission projects.
 Mr Richert was a Board Member of SEK Svensk Elstandard, representing the electricity industry, before joining the Safety Board and is now a member of the SEK Electrotechnical Committee and TK8.
-Mr Richert was a member of the CENELEC Administrative Board from 2017 to 2000 and was re-elected in the same role for a two-year mandate starting in January 2022.
+Mr Richert has been serving as CENELEC Board Member since January 2022.

 Anna Tanskanen, Finland